grinnell-cs/csc151-images/_labs/mental-models-of-computation.md

 Whether electronic or paper, labs are due before the next class.
 You can use a token to submit a lab late, but it must be in before before the subsequent class.

-While we would prefer that you finish the lab with your partner, if you decide to finish th elab separately, you may do so.
+While we would prefer that you finish the lab with your partner, if you decide to finish the lab separately, you may do so.
 Please make sure to cite your partner when submitting the lab.

 In most labs, we will have distinguished driver/navigator roles where: